RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 TODO

-Primarily uses to support communication between legancy systems and new.
+Primarily uses to support communication between legacy systems and new.
 For example, between legacy and new BCs would need an ACL to support integration.

 #### 1.6.2.2.
 Strangler Fig